zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

   SMP version 2 error code defines for in-tree modules have been updated to replace the ``*_RET_RC_*`` parts with ``*_ERR_*``.

+* MCUmgr SMP version 2 error translation (to legacy MCUmgr error code) is now handled in function handlers by setting the ``mg_translate_error`` function pointer of :c:struct:`mgmt_group` when registering a group.
+See :c:type:`smp_translate_error_fn` for function details.
+Any SMP version 2 handlers made for Zephyr 3.4 need to be updated to include these translation functions when the groups are registered.

 * ``zephyr,memory-region-mpu`` was renamed ``zephyr,memory-attr`` and its type
   moved from 'enum' to 'int'.
 To have a seamless conversion this is the required change in the DT: